2773kartik/mercor/README.md

 **Tech Stacks** - For this track, we recommend using the T3 Stack, which is standard at Mercor.
 Additionally, we suggest utilizing UI kits like Chakra UI to minimize the time spent on UI development.
 You are free to deploy your application to Vercel or any other hosting provider.

-## SkillMingle
+## SkillShow

-SkillMingle is our submission for the Mercor Startup Gateway Hackathon (Track 1).
+SkillShow is our submission for the Mercor Startup Gateway Hackathon (Track 1).
 It is a web application that addresses the problem of creating a community-driven platform where users can engage in discussions, share knowledge, and be recognized for their expertise within specific domains.

-By implementing a rating system inspired by competitive programming platforms like Kaggle, SkillMingle enables users to build their reputation based on their contributions and skills.
+By implementing a rating system inspired by competitive programming platforms like Kaggle, SkillShow enables users to build their reputation based on their contributions and skills.
 It offers a space where individuals and organizations can organize contests to identify and recruit talent, opening up monetization opportunities.

 ## Features